gorganraul23/data_analyzer/README.txt

 6. Go to the third page - HRV Metrics
     - here you can upload the processed CSV and compute the HRV metrics.
-    - the HRV metrics are computed using 2 methods: pyhrv library and manual written functions
+    - the HRV metrics are computed using 2 methods: PyHRV library and manual written functions
-    - there will be 2 tables with results, and you will download the one computed with pyhrv (this can be changed easy in the code).
+    - there will be 2 tables with the results
+    - when click on Compute and View: if Include PyHRV is checked, the first table will be competed, if Include Custom is checked, the second table will be competed, if both are checked, both tables will be completed.
+    - when click on Compute and Download: if only Include Custom is checked, custom results are downloaded, else, PhHRV results are downloaded
     -STEPS:
         - UPLOAD THE PREVIOUS GENERATED CSV
-        - you can compute and see the results in a table (grouped by activity id) or COMPUTE AND DOWNLOAD A CSV WITH THE RESULTS (pyhrv)
+        - Compute and View - only to see the results
+        - COMPUTE AND DOWNLOAD - to download the CSV with the results

+7. See the interpretation of the results in Interpretation page
+    - here you can see the differences between relax and cognitive tasks
+    - with green - the transition is good (increase / decrease)
+    - with red - the transition is not as expected
+    -STEPS:
+        - Upload the previous CSV with the results
+        - View - to only view the results again
+        - View and Analyze - to start the analysis